stievie/ABx/abdata/README.md

 * Short Read, Update, Delete operations ~30µs.
 Create takes longer.
 This maakes it possible that many clients read and write data very frequently (e.g. inside a game loop) and still share the same data.
-* Flushed data to the database server in a background thread (except for Create).
+* Flushes data to the database server in a background thread (except for Create).
 * Does not take care about database cobstraints.
 * Does not use database generated values, like INSERT ID's.
-It uses application managed UUID's.
+It uses client managed UUID's.
 * Simple API, it has just 4 methods `Create()`, `Read()`, `Update()` and `Delete()`.
 * Serialize any object over a network that is a descendant of `AB::Entities::Entity`.
 * Type safety with C++ templates.